Good Fats – Bad Fats

 – because they are all much higher in inflammation-causing Omega 6 fatty acids and/or polyunsaturated fats than in inflammation-soothing Omega-3 fatty acids.
 Inflammation is considered to be one of the major causes of heart disease and diabetes (though it is actually just a symptom of poor diet, toxins, and/or viral issues).

-To sum it up, bad fats include all oils, especially hydrogenated trans-fats, and animal fats.
+To sum it up, worst fats are hydrogenated trans-fats, and animal fats.
 Animal fats, including fats in meats, eggs, and dairy products, have been shown to thicken blood and raise cholesterol.

 Again, all oils are fractured foods and should be avoided if you are aiming for optimal health.
-One possible exception is flax oil, which is the only oil allowed on the Gerson Diet which has successfully been used to treat cancer since 1928.
+One possible exception is flax oil.
+Flax is the only oil allowed on the Gerson Diet which has successfully been used to treat cancer since 1928.

 For information about other nutrients see Plant Based Nutrition